HoneyedOakSoftware/ppksecuredws-crypto-util/README.md

 @SymmetricCryptoService(serviceName = "SymmetricCryptoService", algorithm = "PBEWITHSHA256AND128BITAES-CBC-BC") //all params are optional, shown values are provided defaults
 ```

-Both are meant to set on package level where they will generate their respective @Serives, each implementing com.honeyedoak.cryptoutils.AsymetricCryptoUtils or com.honeyedoak.cryptoutils.SymetricCryptoUtils interfaces.
+Both are meant to set on package level where they will generate their respective @Services, each implementing com.honeyedoak.cryptoutils.AsymetricCryptoUtils or com.honeyedoak.cryptoutils.SymetricCryptoUtils interfaces.

 ### AsymmetricCryptoService
 example of generated class: